Kang Youwei: Biography

 Kang Youwei launched the Qiangxue hui ("Society for the Study of National Strengthening") in Beijing.
 It was the first political group established by reformists in China.
 Through it, Kang became acquainted with Governor-General Zhang Zhidong and received his financial support to inaugurate the Qiangxue bao ("Journal of the Society for the Study of the National Strengthening") in January 1896.
 In the same month, the society was dissolved and the journal had to cease publication.

 Kang was a strong believer in constitutional monarchy and wanted to remodel the country after Meiji Japan.
 These ideas angered his colleagues in the scholarly class who regarded him as a heretic.

 In 1895, China was defeated by Japan in the First Sino-Japanese War.
 In protest against the Treaty of Shimonoseki, Kang Youwei, Liang Qichao, and over 600 civil examination candidates signed a petition to the Guangxu Emperor, known to history as the Gongche Shangshu movement.
 This movement is taken as the sign of the appearance of reformists and the start of Chinese mass political movements.
+In Kang's view, China "would not have been willing to reform some wholeheartedly if it had not experienced the 1895 war, which hurt it so badly and caused such nerve-wracking pain."

-Kang and his noted student, Liang Qichao, were important participants in a campaign to modernize China now known as the Hundred Days' Reform.
+Kang and his noted student, Liang Qichao, were important participants in a 1898 campaign to modernize China now known as the Hundred Days' Reform.
 The reforms introduced radical change into the Chinese government.
+In July 1898, Kang Youwei persuaded the Emperor to issue an edict confiscating folk religion temples which were not performing state sacrifices and turn them into schools.
+The temple confiscations were shortly reversed.
+The policy set a precedent for future campaigns in China.

-Empress Dowager Cixi staged a coup that put an end to the reforms, put the Guangxu Emperor under house arrest, and ordered Kang's arrest and execution on the basis that he had tried to have her assassinated.
+Empress Dowager Cixi staged a coup that put an end to the Hundred Days' Reforms, put the Guangxu Emperor under house arrest, and ordered Kang's arrest and execution on the basis that he had tried to have her assassinated.
 Kang fled the country, but also organized the Protect the Emperor Society which promoted the cause of the Guangxu Emperor, mainly in Chinese diaspora communities, and advocated the removal of Cixi.
 Kang relied on his principal American military advisor, General Homer Lea, to head the military branch of the Protect the Emperor Society.
 Kang traveled throughout the world to promote his ideas.
 He competed with the revolutionary leader Sun Yat-sen's Revive China Society and Revolutionary Alliance for funds and followers among overseas Chinese.